 Yes.
 Cattle brought into the LRA from other parts of England and Wales must be post-movement tested between 60 and 120 days of arriving in the LRA.

-Restrictions will be placed on their herd until all the moved animals have been tested with negative results.
-The post-movement TB test will be regarded as overdue, which may trigger cross-compliance penalties i.e. reductions to any basic farm payments the cattle keeper receives.
+Movement restrictions are applied to the herd until all cattle that should have been post-movement tested are tested with negative results.
+The post-movement test will be regarded as overdue, which may trigger cross-compliance penalties i.e. reductions to any basic farm payments the cattle keeper receives.
 APHA carries out compliance monitoring of post-movement testing, writing to non-compliant keepers and referring them to the Local Authority.

 No, there are a small number of exemptions.
 In the following scenarios a post-movement test is not required: